wenhao728/AsymRnR/README.md

 +    --rnr_config_file configs/<reduction_configuration_file>.yaml \
     --log_latency
 ```
-> [!TIP]
-> The `enable_rnr` option is used to enable AsymRnR.
+> - The `enable_rnr` option is used to enable AsymRnR.
-> The `schedule_file` option is used to specify the schedule file which saves the similarity distribution of the baseline model.
+> - The `schedule_file` option is used to specify the schedule file which saves the similarity distribution of the baseline model.
 See the Section 3.4 in the paper for more details.
-> The `rnr_config_file` option is used to scale the acceleration.
+> - The `rnr_config_file` option is used to scale the acceleration.
 See the `configs` folder and the Appendix in the paper for more details.

+## 🐛 Common Issues

+- **... square_dist is not available ...**
+    - Please make sure you have installed the optimized Euclidean distance operator by running `python -m pip install .` in the root directory of the repository.
+- **... libstdc++.so.6: version GLIBCXX_x.x.xx not found ..**
+    - This error is due to the incompatibility of the GCC version.
+The simplest solution is to `libstdcxx-ng` by `conda install -c conda-forge libstdcxx-ng`.

 ## 🚧 Todo
-- [ ] Add more visualization results
+- [x] *2025-01-26* Add more visualization results in the Supplementary Material
 - [x] *2025-01-23* Code released